keithlogan94/BetaSamSearchEngine/README.md

 # BetaSamSearchEngine

-Search Engine for BetaSam Data made in React and node.js Express tech stack.
+BetaSam Data opportunities are automatically loaded into a PhpMyAdmin frontend and a mysql backend.